Synclop/Vaseline/README.md

 The maximum number of images to keep in memory.
 Defaults to 3.
 Keep in mind that discarded images are not necessarily removed from memory; they are simply made available to the garbage collector.

 #### preloadBuffer(int)
 The number of images to preload.
 Defaults to 2.
-Note that preloaded images are independant from
+Note that preloaded images are independant from the normal buffer.

 #### cover(), contain()
 Sets the image sizing to `cover` or `contain` respectively.
 Behaviour is similar to the CSS `image-sizing` directive.